mypiaware/virtual-radar-server-installation/README.md

 This VRS installation script will also create a script to backup the database file through a [cron job](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/ "Good cron job tutorial").
 By default, the script is called `backupvrsdb.sh` and is located in the `Databases/DatabaseBackup` directory.
 [More info](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#databasesdatabasebackup)

-## Watchdog
+## Watchdog Script

 This VRS installation script will produce a script referred to as a watchdog script.
 A watchdog script is a script that is routinely ran to check if a particular program is running or not.
 If the program has been found to not be running, the watchdog script will start the program automatically.

 VRS is fairly stable and should be able to run for long periods of time without an issue.
 However, anything may cause VRS to suddenly stop working.
 A watchdog script that is routinely ran as a [cron job](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/ "Good cron job tutorial") may be able to identify an instance when VRS is not running and automatically start VRS again as a background process.

-By default, the VRS watchdog script will be named `vrs_watchdog.sh` and may be found in the `VRS-Extras/Watchdog` directory.
+The VRS watchdog script will be named `vrs_watchdog.sh` and may be found in the `VRS-Extras/Watchdog` directory.
 Also located in the same directory will be a `README` file.
 This text file will conveniently provide the custom cron job that could be used to routinely run the watchdog script every minute.

 If the cron entry is used exactly as it is from the `README` file, the VRS watchdog script will run once every minute to check if VRS is running.
 At any minute, if the VRS watchdog script detects that VRS is not running, it will begin to continually check the status of VRS every second for 2 minutes (120 seconds).
 At the end of the 2 minutes, if VRS has been determined to still not be running, the VRS watchdog script will start VRS.
 If the 2-minute wait time is desired to be changed, simply open the `vrs_watchdog.sh` file and edit the `WAITSECS` variable to some other length of time in seconds.
+Also, if it is desired to run this `vrs_watchdog.sh` script every *x* minutes instead of every single minute, then simply change the first part of the cron entry from `*/1` to `*/x` with *x* being the new minute interval.
+(For example: `*/5` for running every 5 minutes.)

 By default, in the same `VRS-Extras/Watchdog` directory, a `vrs_watchdog.log` log file will be produced to record any time VRS was started by the VRS watchdog script.
 The log file is created the very first time the `vrs_watchdog.sh` script is ran.
-If a log file has not been produced, then there is some error that needs to be fixed as it is an indication that this watchdog script may not be doing its job of making sure VRS is running.
+If a log file has not been produced, then there is some error that needs to be fixed as it is an indication that this watchdog script may not be working properly.
 In the `vrs_watchdog.sh` file, it is possible to change the name and location of the log file by editing the values for the `LOG_NAME` and `LOG_DIR` variables.

 Do not forget that VRS will automatically get started by this watchdog script if VRS is ever intentially shut down.
 The watchdog cron job may be temporarily disabled by simply typing a `#` at the beginning of the cron job entry in the crontab file.
 (The `#` comments out the cron job entry.)